Ohio State vs. Akron NCAA Football Odds, Plays and Insights | September 25, 2021

 Over/Under Insights

-- Ohio State has combined with its opponents to put up more than 67.5 points only once this year.
+- Ohio State and its opponents have scored at least 66.5 points or more only once this year.

-- Akron has combined with its opponents to score more than 67.5 points in two games this season.
+- Akron and its opponents have combined to score more than 66.5 points in two games this season.

-- Saturday's total is 6.5 points higher than the combined 61 PPG average of the two teams.

-- The 68.4 points per game these two squads have surrendered to opponents this season are 0.9 more than the 67.5 total in this contest.
+- The two teams combine to score 61 points per game, 5.5 less than the total in this contest.

-- The Buckeyes and their opponents score an average of 63.5 points per game, 4.0 fewer than Saturday's total.
+- These two squads surrender a combined 68.4 points per game, 1.9 more than this contest's over/under.

-- The 52.5 PPG average total in Zips games this season is 15.0 points fewer than this game's over/under.
+- The average total in Buckeyes games this season is 63.5, 3.0 points fewer than Saturday's over/under of 66.5 .

 Ohio State Stats and Trends

+- The Buckeyes put up 38.0 points per game, comparable to the 39.7 per outing the Zips allow.

-- Ohio State is 1-1 against the spread and 2-0 overall this season when the team records more than 39.7 points.
+- When Ohio State scores more than 39.7 points, it is 1-1 against the spread and 2-0 overall.

-- In games that Ohio State piles up over 393.7 yards, the team is 1-2 against the spread and 2-1 overall.
+- When Ohio State picks up over 393.7 yards, the team is 1-2 against the spread and 2-1 overall.

 - This year, the Buckeyes have turned the ball over four times, three more than the Zips' takeaways (1).